Wesley J. Smith: Biography

 Smith is a frequent guest on radio and television talk shows, having appeared on national programs such as Good Morning America and Nightline, as well as internationally on BBC Radio 4.
 He has testified as an expert witness in front of federal and state legislative committees, and is an international public speaker, appearing throughout the United States, Canada, Australia, South Africa, and many countries in Europe.

 Smith is married to the syndicated Las Vegas Review-Journal White House correspondent Debra J. Saunders.

-Criticism

-In a 2001 essay, physician Matthew K. Wynia and attorney Arthur Derse accused Smith of selectively using evidence to create a false impression that bioethics is a monolithic field.
-They argued that Smith was "prepared to bend the truth to make a point, turn a stomach, and potentially radicalize a reader."
-Smith rebutted these criticisms, stating in part, "Wynia and Derse assert that I claim bioethics is a monolith.
-That is not what I write.
-What I do believe is that bioethics has, generally, crystallized into an orthodoxy, perhaps even an ideology.
-I acknowledge that disagreements certainly exist within the field.
-But I view them, with some exceptions, as the arguing of people who agree on fundamentals but disagree on details -- sort of like Catholics bickering with Baptists."